Also known as persistent URLs (PURL) and stable URLs, permalinks are direct links back to online articles (or searches) once you have left a database.

 Reference management tools can format your citations for you, but they are only as good as the information that you enter.
 Double check your manual entries as well as items imported from databases for spelling, capitalization, punctuation and accuracy.

-To remove an from your list/folder, click the same folder icon or checkbox you used to add it.
+To remove an from your list/folder, click the same pin or folder icon or checkbox you used to add it.